marbl/canu/documentation/source/parameter-reference.rst

   again.
 This parameter controls how many times it tries.

 onSuccess <string=unset>
+  Execute the command supplied when Canu successfully completes an assembly.
+The command will execute in the <assembly-directory> (the -d option to canu) and will be supplied with the name of the assembly (the -p option to canu) as its first and only parameter.

 onFailure <string=unset>
-  On success or failure, execute the command supplied.
-The command will execute in the <assembly-directory> (the -d option to canu) and will be supplied with the name of the assembly (the -p option to canu) as its first and only parameter.
+  Execute the command supplied when Canu terminates abnormally.
+The command will execute in the
+  <assembly-directory> (the -d option to canu) and will be supplied with the name of the assembly

-  The 'onSuccess' command will run when canu finishes an assembly.
+  (the -p option to canu) as its first and only parameter.

-  The 'onFailure' command will run when canu terminates abnormally.
-There are two exceptions: if a 'spec' file cannot be read, and if canu tries to access an invalid parameter.
+  There are two exceptions when the command is not executed: if a 'spec' file cannot be read, or if canu tries to access an invalid parameter.
 The former will be reported as a command line error, and canu will never start.
-The latter should never occur (and, in fact, has never occurred) except when developers are developing the software.
+The latter should never occur except when developers are developing the software.

 Process Control